-Students must complete at least five laboratories:
+Students must complete five labs in the following areas:

 Students selecting the general concentration can customize their experience by choosing free electives in any field of college study, including in professional or technical subjects and arts and sciences.
 A minimum of 16 credits must be completed, to include information literacy.

 This concentration emphasizes the concepts associated with governance, legal, and compliance of cybersecurity in the nuclear industry.
 Students gain foundational knowledge of cybersecurity and the impacts of cyber attacks on nuclear facilities, and are prepared to accept cybersecurity positions within the nuclear industry.
 A minimum of 16 credits must be completed in this area, to include these requirements:

 - Governance, Legal, and Compliance

 - Cybersecurity Defense in Depth for the Nuclear Industry

 - Cybersecurity Investigation and Case Studies for the Nuclear Industry

 - Information Literacy